 Turmeric is an amazing food with many health benefits.
 It’s related to ginger, grown the same way, and where I live many people grow it in their backyards.
 It has anti-inflammatory properties, is a natural antiseptic, antibacterial agent, liver detoxifier, pain-killer, is great for fat metabolizing, and is used to treat depression and just about everything else from Alzeimer’s to cancer!
 Of course, raw turmeric is best, so whizz some up in your next boost juice.
 Or you can do what I often do when there are colds and flus around – double the amounts of garlic and turmeric at the start of the recipe, remove half of it from the bowl once you’ve minced it, cook the soup as per the recipe, then add the reserved raw garlic and turmeric in at the end.
 It will have a lovely flavour and a bit more of a ‘bite’, and the ‘goodness’ won’t be all cooked out.

 [Note: if you can’t find fresh turmeric, you can use powdered turmeric – just use 1-2 teaspoons of the power and saute with the onion and garlic.
-But fresh is the BEST!]
+But fresh is the BEST!
+Also, you can find fine sea salt and Aussie pepper for this recipe in my online store!]

 Do you have a favourite soup recipe of your own that you’d like to convert for the Thermomix?Check out the tips in the front of the soup section of the Everyday Cookbook.
 If you need help, feel free to ask on my Facebook Page, or over at the Recipe Community Forum.